Anglo-Polish alliance: Agreement of Mutual Assistance

-Failed Soviet-Franco-British alliance
+Failed Soviet–Franco–British alliance

-After the German occupation of Prague in March 1939 in violation of the Munich agreement, the Chamberlain government in Britain sought Soviet and French support for a Peace Front.
+After the German occupation of Prague in March 1939 in violation of the Munich Agreement, the Chamberlain government in Britain sought Soviet and French support for a Peace Front.
 The goal was to deter further German aggression by guaranteeing the independence of Poland and Romania.
 However, Stalin refused to pledge Soviet support for the guarantees unless Britain and France first concluded a military alliance with the Soviet Union.
 Although the British cabinet decided to seek such an alliance, the western negotiators in Moscow in August 1939 lacked urgency.
 The talks were conducted poorly and slowly by diplomats with little authority, such as William Strang, an assistant under-secretary.
-Stalin also insisted on British and French guarantees to Finland, the Baltic states, Poland and Romania against indirect German aggression.
-Those countries, however, became fearful that Moscow wanted to control them.
-Although Hitler was escalating threats against Poland, which refused to allow Soviet troops to cross its borders for fear that they would never leave.
-Historian Michael Jabara Carley argues that the British were too committed to anticommunism to trust Stalin.
+Also, Central and Eastern European countries such as Poland, Romania, Finland and the Baltic states had hostile relations with Soviet Union and anticipated that the Soviets wanted to control them.
+Although Hitler was escalating threats against it, Poland refused to allow Soviet troops to cross its border due to the risk that they would never leave.

-Meanwhile, both Great Britain and USSR were separately involved into secret negotiations with Germany.
-Eventually Stalin was attracted to a much better deal by Hitler, the control of most of Eastern Europe, and decided to sign the Molotov-Ribbentrop Pact.
+Meanwhile, both Great Britain and USSR were separately involved into secret negotiations with Nazi Germany.
+Declassified documents show that after France demonstrated little interest in upholding the Franco-Soviet Treaty of Mutual Assistance, Great Britain did not respond to Soviet requests for a defensive attack on Germany with the Soviet Union pledging one million Soviet troops on the Polish-German border.
+However no deployment would be possible without Polish agreement, which was not forthcoming.
+The Soviet Union then changed its strategy and focused on expanding its sphere of influence in Central and Eastern Europe in cooperation with Nazi Germany, which ultimately led to the signing of the Molotov-Ribbentrop Pact and the joint German-Soviet invasion of Poland.

 Polish–British Naval Agreement

-Ever since it had been sent to Britain in mid-1939 in Operation Peking, the Polish Navy remained in British waters.
+Ever since it had been sent to Britain in the last days of August 1939 during Operation Peking, the Polish Navy remained in British waters.
 In November 1939, after the Invasion of Poland, the Polish-British Naval Agreement allowed Polish sailors to wear their Polish uniforms and to have Polish commanding officers on board even though the ships were of British make.
-The agreement would later be revised on August 5, 1940 to encompass all Polish units.
+The agreement would later be revised on 5 August 1940 to encompass all Polish units.

-Anglo-Polish Agreement Respecting Polish Land and Air Forces
+Anglo–Polish Agreement Respecting Polish Land and Air Forces

-On August 5, 1940, an agreement was signed that "the Polish Armed Forces (comprising Land, Sea, and Air Forces) shall be organized and employed under British Command" but would be "subject to Polish military law and disciplinary ruling, and they [would] be tried in Polish military courts".
+On 5 August 1940 an agreement was signed that "the Polish Armed Forces (comprising Land, Sea, and Air Forces) shall be organized and employed under British Command" but would be "subject to Polish military law and disciplinary ruling, and they [would] be tried in Polish military courts".
 The only change came on 11 October 1940, when the Polish Air Force was made an exception and became subject to British discipline and laws.